EMSL-MONet/CommSciMtg_Nov23/Biogeochem/README.md

 We have a Shiny App for quick and easy exploration of the data discussed here.
 The App can be accessed [here](https://shinyproxy.emsl.pnnl.gov/app/1000soils).

 ## Prerequistes for Session 4

-We will use Microsoft Excel for the respiration learning session.
-Users will need to install the **Solver add-in** before the meeting, install instructions are provided in step 5 of the tutorial [here](https://github.com/EMSL-MONet/CommSciMtg_Nov23/blob/main/Biogeochem/Respration%20Curve%20Fitting%20with%20Excel.docx).
+- The _respiration_ demonstration and tutorial (link [here](https://github.com/EMSL-MONet/CommSciMtg_Nov23/blob/main/Biogeochem/Respration%20Curve%20Fitting%20with%20Excel.docx)) will be conducted using Microsoft Excel.
+Users will need to install the **Solver add-in** before the meeting; install instructions are provided in step 5 of the tutorial.

-R. Download R and RStudio. [links to R]. users will need the following packages pre-installed --- mac vs. pc / vs \
+- The _biogeochemistry_ demonstration and tutorial (link [here]()) will be conducted using R, but users can use Microsoft Excel if they prefer.
+Users must download [R](https://cran.r-project.org/) and [RStudio](https://posit.co/downloads/) before the meeting.
+The tutorial contains scripts that use `{tidyverse}`; users must download and install the necessary packages prior to the session.

 ## Data Access

-Data for this tutorial can be found in this repository.
+Data for this tutorial can be found in the `Biogeochem/data` subdirectory of this repository.
 Follow the links below and click the “download raw data” button.

 ![image](https://github.com/EMSL-MONet/CommSciMtg_Nov23/assets/50244730/1a5382ac-8708-455f-88b5-06b66c117725)